See if your questions are answered below or ask your own:

 Because we carry all the risk on pre-settlement funding (if you don't win the settlement, you don't pay it back - known as "non-recourse"), it can seem like an expensive option - ask only for what you "need" - not for what you "want."

 If you have been awarded a settlement, and are awaiting the payment of funds, we can advance cash on it in many cases if it is allowed.
-The situation needs to be transferable and allowed, and against some sort of "secure" entity that will pay - a government agency, a municipality, an insurance company, a large corporation, or some like organization with equity and strength to make the payments.
-We cannot fund on individuals who you sue - they often never make payment or have the means to pay you.
+The situation needs to be transferable and allowed, and against some sort of "secure" entity that will pay.

 This option may or may not be the best for you - you might be better off by refinancing your home, or by asking family to loan you money.
 It depends on how large a settlement you are waiting for, how long until it pays, the urgency of your other bills, whether you need to have medical attention but can't afford it, etc. If you absolutely need money now, this is a fast option for you - much quicker than a conventional loan without the "red tape."